 Disadvantages:

-A minor issue is applying the polyacrylic with a brush as you might see the brush strokes, but that can be avoided by using a sprayer or a spray can version.
+A minor issue arises when applying the polyacrylic with a brush, as you might see the brush strokes, but that can be avoided by using a sprayer or a spray can version.

 4- Rustoleum Matte Finish